-- Cancer Research UK and Wellcome Trust Sanger Institute are co-funding generation and molecular characterization of cancer organoids for the United Kingdom’s arm of the HCMI.
+- Cancer Research UK and Wellcome Sanger Institute are co-funding generation and molecular characterization of cancer organoids for the United Kingdom’s arm of the HCMI.

 - The foundation Hubrecht Organoid Technology, a not-for-profit organization founded by the Hubrecht Institute, Royal Netherlands Academy of Arts and Sciences, and University Medical Center Utrecht, is generating and sequencing cancer organoid models for the Netherlands’ contribution to the HCMI.